Liverpool's Jurgen Klopp reveals biggest Sadio Mane mistake | Goal.com

 Liverpool's Jurgen Klopp reveals biggest Sadio Mane mistake

-Jurgen Klopp has revealed that not signing Sadio Mane for Borussia Dortmund is one of his 'biggest mistakes'.
+Jurgen Klopp has revealed that not signing Sadio Mane for Borussia Dortmund remains one of his 'biggest mistakes'.

 Back in 2014 the German coach had the chance to sign the winger from Salzburg but failed to sanction his purchase.